simonnickel/snap-settings-service/README.md

 This package provides the `SettingsService` class, `SettingsStore` protocol and helper to save settings.
 They can be stored locally (UserDefaults), synced (NSUbiquitousKeyValueStore) or in a custom store.

+This package is part of the [SNAP](https://github.com/simonnickel/snap-abstract) suite.

 ## How to use